rnietoe/Training/docs/AWS/02-Storage.md

 aws ec2 create-snapshot # create a snapshot of an EBS volume
 ```

+EBS Provisioned IOPS io1 volumes can be mounted to 16 nitro instances using **multi-attach** which is a new feature and has several constraints.

 ## FSx (File Systems)

 * AWS FSx for **windows file server** provides resilient storage for Windows instances